suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The first method relies on asymmetric cryptography, while the second uses symmetric cryptography.

 Our design aims to reduce the number of content key distribution methods for payload encryption, thereby increasing interoperability between different SUIT manifest parser implementations.
+The mandatory-to-implement algorithms are described in a separate document {{I-D.ietf-suit-mti}}.

 The goal of this specification is to protect payloads both during end-to-end transport (from the distribution system to the device) and at rest when stored on the device.
 Constrained devices often employ eXecute In Place (XIP), a method of executing code directly from flash memory rather than loading it into RAM.
 Many of these devices lack hardware-based, on-the-fly decryption for code stored in flash memory, which may require decrypting and storing firmware images in on-chip flash before execution.
 However, we expect hardware-based, on-the-fly decryption to become more common in the future, enhancing confidentiality at rest.